Bersted

 Bersted is a civil parish in the Arun district of West Sussex, England.
-It is made up of two somewhat independent villages, North Bersted and Shripney which contribute to some common amenities.
+It is made up of two independent villages, North Bersted and Shripney.

 Governance

 An electoral ward in the same name exists.
 This ward contains a little of Bognor Regis but still has a total population taken at the 2011 census of 8,496.

 Geography

 Elevations range from 8m in the south-west to 2-3m above ordnance datum in the south-east where a straightened river drains the parish.

 An industrial and business estate takes up the easternmost part of Bersted - in common with most of the country business tends to refer to their post town Bognor Regis and includes a superstore.
 Some of this area is in the town's boundaries.

 History

 At North Bersted were found Celtic and Roman settlement remains, including the grave of a warrior known as the North Bersted Man.

 The ancient village of South Bersted is now part of Bognor Regis civil parish; it has the 13th century church of the Bersted ecclesiastical parish, which is mid-ranked in the national system.